Cape Independence Party: Land expropriation without compensation

 On 13 June 2018, the Cape Party lodged a complaint with the South African Human Rights Commission (SAHRC) to have the parliamentary resolution on land expropriation declared a crime against humanity.

 The Cape Party stated that South Africa is signatory to numerous international treaties which safeguard property rights, Standing in front of the SAHRC offices in Cape Town, leader of the Cape Party, Jack Miller said: "There is another word for state expropriation without compensation; it is quite simply theft in the most criminal sense."

 The Cape Party stated that the resolution is in contravention of international law and cited such examples as the Universal Declaration of Human Rights Article 17 (2): "No one shall be arbitrarily deprived of his or her property."
 And that it is taking the issue to the International Court of Justice.

 The Cape Party stated that one permanent solution to this communist South African government action is the Secession of the Western Cape to form the Cape of Good Hope.

 2021 election recount

 In the 2021 elections the party obtained 17,881 votes overall and obtained 1 seat in the City of Cape town.
 The party received reports from voters that they had voted at certain voting stations but that the results for those stations were showing 0 votes for the Cape Independence Party signed affidavits were obtained from voters and submitted to the IEC.
 The IEC refused a recount, so the Cape Independence Party appealed to the Electoral court and won.

-After the recount the parties votes totalled 19,180; with the party awarded a second seat in the city and the Democratic Alliance losing a seat that they had been previously awarded.
+After the recount the party's votes totaled 19,180; with the party awarded a second seat in the city council and the Democratic Alliance losing a seat that they had been previously awarded.